microsoft/vscode-docs/docs/remote/ssh.md

 If you want to *temporarily forward* a new port for the duration of the session, run the **Remote-SSH: Forward ports from active SSH Host...** command when connected.

-A toast notification will tell tell you the localhost port you should use to access the remote port.
+After entering a port number, a toast notification will tell you the localhost port you should use to access the remote port.
 For example, if you forwarded a HTTP server listening on port 3000, the toast notification may tell you that it was mapped to port 4123 on localhost.
 You can then connect to this remote http server using http://localhost:4123.

 ### Always forwarding a port